qutech/QuMADA/docs/tutorials.rst

 .. note::

 	It is planned to move those mere "settings" which are only changed on rare occasions into some default setup files; the corresponding settings are then applied automatically before the measurement starts.
 Only when the required settings deviate from those defaults they have to be specified explicitely in the parameters.
+So far it is recommended to check instruments settings manually or set them automatically with your own code.

 Each of those parameters has a specific type: "dynamic", "static" and/or "gettable".